grpc/proposal/A55-xds-stateful-session-affinity.md

-The `xds_cluster_resolver_experimental` policy's config will have this config embedded in its `xds_lb_policy` field and this config is passed down the hierarchy. `cds_experimental` sets the boolean `enabled` in `OverrideHostLoadBalancingPolicyConfig` based on whether the [`common_lb_config.override_host_status`][or-host-status] field in the CDS update includes UNKNOWN or HEALTHY.
-If the field is unset, we treat it the same as if it was explicitly set to the default set.
+The `xds_cluster_resolver_experimental` policy's config will have this config embedded in its `xds_lb_policy` field and this config is passed down the hierarchy. `cds_experimental` just copies [`common_lb_config.override_host_status`][or-host-status] field in the CDS update to the `override_host_status` field in `OverrideHostLoadBalancingPolicyConfig`.
+The repeated enum field will just be represented as a list of strings in JSON form.
+If the field is unset, we treat it the same as if it was explicitly set to the default set which is [`UNKNOWN`, `HEALTHY`, `DEGRADED`].
 The diagram below shows how the configuration is passed down the hierarchy all the way from `cds_experimental` to `xds_override_host_experimental`.

-If the `xds_override_host_experimental` policy is disabled, it should still maintain the `overrideHostMap`, so that it has all of the necessary data to start working if it becomes enabled later, but it does not inject its own picker when disabled.

 One of the existing policies (`xds_wrr_locality_experimental`, or `ring_hash_experimental`) is created as the child policy of